Make the DIY drawstring backpack casings

 Make the pockets and loops for your easy DIY drawstring backpack

 Is there any kind of thing to sew that cannot be made better with pockets?
 All right, my enthusiasm betrays me…

 Grab your pocket pieces, and fold 1/2″ towards the wrong side of the short straight top edge.
 Press the fold, then press back 1/2″ more towards the wrong side.
 For you math folks, that’s 1″ of hem allowance.

 Stitch the top hem down close to the pressed edge.
 Repeat for pocket #2.

 Press the angled sides of the pockets 1/2″ towards the wrong side.

 Set aside the pockets for the moment.

-Fold the short ends of the loops in half, wrong sides together.
+Fold the short ends of the loops in half, right sides together.
 Stitch down the longer sides of the loops with a 1/4″ seam allowance.

 Use your loop turner to turn the loops right side out.
 Roll the loops in your fingers so that the seam is in the middle of the loop.
 Give it a good press and repeat for your second loop.